jimmyKodar/Tetris/DEV_JOURNAL.md

 ## Whats next?

+- Found a bug with the yellow piece.
+It erazed a frozen piece while itself was being frozen.
+Probably its because i changed side to side movmnet.

+- There is a graphics bug where the cicles momentarily turn to squares as they are freezing.
 - start pause reset buttons, not only keyboard keys.
 - save score to file
 - check that all loops work for arbitrary game board sizes.
 But not important.